offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * scans downward from index 5 (starting index of the isolated range) to find the initial occurrence of *b* in `last`: (b,3) at index 5 of `last`.
  * scans upward from index 6 (ending index of the isolated range) to find the final occurrence of *b* in `last`: (b,4) at index 6 of `last`.

 The `last_to_first` of the two found BWT records are then used to find the index of (b,3) and (b,4) in `first`: index 6 and 7.
 The algorithm isolates the BWT records to this range, which is essentially all substrings of "bba" in the original sequence.
 Since all elements of the test string have been processed, the search stops.
-There are two rows in the isolated range range at this point, meaning are two instances of "bba": (7 - 6) + 1 = 2.
+There are two rows in the isolated range at this point, meaning are two instances of "bba": (7 - 6) + 1 = 2.

 ```{svgbob}
 "isolate to range where first a1-a4"    "isolate to range where first b3-b4"